 Using Ambiguous Language

 Your prenuptial agreement needs to be clear and concise, with no room for mistakes or misinterpretations in the future.
 The enforceability of any legal document depends on the wording of the agreement.
 Do not expect the courts to enforce a term of your agreement if the meaning is unclear or ambiguous.
-Seek help from an attorney to draft your prenuptial agreement to ensure the wording is accurate and precise.
+Seek help from a Sacramento family attorney to draft your prenuptial agreement to ensure the wording is accurate and precise.

 Making Promises You Cannot Keep